 The urgency of reforming the United Nations and updating its main decision-making bodies, in order to better reflect contemporary realities.
-The need to open, with possible G4 nations, the primary responsibility of the Security Council for the maintenance of international peace and security the to current and future unknown difficulties with the needed adaptability for readiness and efficiency; also the functions and powers of the General Assembly with a United Nations Parliamentary Assembly and discussions of test models and partnerships that include interests of all.
+The need to open, with possible G4 nations, the primary responsibility of the Security Council for the maintenance of international peace and security the to current and future unknown difficulties with the needed adaptability for readiness and efficiency; also the functions and powers of the General Assembly with a possible United Nations Parliament and discussions of test models and partnerships that include interests of all, letting the countries decide and discuss their conditions.

 - The G4 nations Bid comprising Brazil, Germany, India, and Japan are four countries which support each other's bids for permanent seats on the United Nations Security Council.